-We found that the amount of light reflected is huge so if your in a lit up area and are trying to watch a video you will have a hard time because of the screen reflectance, however you can easily adjust the brightness and contrast to suit difficult light conditions.
+We found that the amount of light reflected is huge so if you’re in a lit-up area and are trying to watch a video you will have a hard time because of the screen reflectance, however you can easily adjust the brightness and contrast to suit difficult light conditions.

 The display also has a gap in-between the LCD and digitiser which is super annoying when you tilt the iPad to its side as you will find a rather big gap, again you will not find this on the iPad Pro as the display is actually sitting flush on the glass.